ljakimczuk/computer-science-experiments/lcm-proof.md

 My general idea was to find the loop invariant and prove the correctness with it.

-For that reason I started at the end, so with the expression we need to satisfy.
+For that reason I started at the end, so with the expression I needed to satisfy.

 $$
 R: (u+v)/2 = LCM(X,Y) <=> (u+v) = 2*LCM(X,Y)